fitbl4nk/bl4nk.kr/content/blog/CyberSpace CTF 2024 - shop/index.md

     r = edit(s, 25, payload)
 ```

-After obtaining the heap address, we can obtain the `flag` the same way.
+After obtaining the heap address, we can obtain the `flag` with the payload above.

 ## 0x03.
 Payload